frederickbyte/portfolio/src/posts/big-tech.md

 Why is this a bad thing?
 Don't we have a right to be concerned about people lying online?
 Haven't social media sites made the country more polarized?

-I agree that we have _serious_ cultural problems today.
+I agree that we have _serious_ cultural problems.
 Americans are becoming increasingly aggressive towards each other.
 Fewer and fewer people care about discussing ideas and would rather resort to name-calling, slander, and even to initiating violence.

-The problems we face are not a result of Big Tech's supposed "influence over us" - they are a result of <span class="color-quinary-shade"><b>bad philosophic ideas</b></span> that our society has accepted.
+But the problems we face are not a result of Big Tech's supposed "influence over us" - they are a result of <span class="color-quinary-shade"><b>bad philosophic ideas</b></span> that our society has accepted.
 These problems are exacerbated by a corrupt and destructive public education system.
 Tech companies are not the problem. **American culture is.**

 Our focus is on software rather than on the disastrous ideas being spread by politicians, celebrities, and schools.
 Ideas make life better or worse, but no one cares to discuss them.